Optimal Linear Decay Learning Rate Schedules and Further Refinements: Main Analytical Result

-Linear decay emulates the effects of iterate averaging, as the contribution from each gradient to the returned point is approximately the same as it would be in an average: the gradient $g_{T/2}$ appears in half the points in the average, and so its weight is halved, the gradient $g_{t}$ appears in $T-t$ out of $T$ points and so its weight is $1-t/T$.
+Linear decay emulates the effects of iterate averaging, as the contribution from each gradient to the returned point is approximately the same as it would be in an average; the gradient $g_{T/2}$ appears in half the points in the average, and so its weight is halved.
+More generally, the gradient $g_{t}$ appears in $T-t$ out of $T$ points and so its weight is $1-t/T$.

-This bound has a significantly better constant than previous schedules for last-iterate convergence of SGD in this setting \citep{jain19}, and matches recent work by \cite{zamani2023exact}, who were the first to show that this schedule is actually optimal for gradient descent for the Convex $G$-Lipschitz complexity class.
-Our regret analysis recovers their result when specialized to SGD.
+This bound has a significantly better constant than previous schedules for last-iterate convergence of SGD in this setting \citep{jain19}, and matches recent work by \cite{zamani2023exact}, who were the first to show that this schedule is actually optimal for (non-stochastic) gradient descent for the Convex $G$-Lipschitz complexity class.
+Our analysis is more general, and further more, our work is the first to show that in the stochastic case, last-iterate rates can \emph{exactly} match the information-theoretically optimal rate, which normally requires averaging to achieve.

-In practice, the linear decay schedule is employed not only with SGD but also with a diverse panoply of other optimization algorithms.
-Our Theorem~\ref{thm:additive} suggests a theoretical basis for this approach: so long as the underlying optimization method ensures a regret bound, the linear decay schedule will provide a last-iterate guarantee.
-Note that we do not require the regret bound to be analytically proven (as is the case for e.g.\ SGD \citep{zinkevich2003online}, AdaGrad \citep{adagrad, lessregret} or AMSGrad \citep{reddi2019convergence}); it suffices for the regret bound to hold in practice (as may hold for Adam \citep{KingmaB14} or AdamW \citep{loshchilov2017decoupled}).

-\iflong The key initial step in the proof of Theorem~\ref{thm:additive} is an identity we call the ``all-tail summation bound''.
-This is a refinement of a bound from \citet{Orabona_2020} who attributes the approach originally to \citet{lin2016}.
-Using the notation $q_{t}=f(x_{t})-f_{*}$, \citet{lin2016} use the bound: